IgorMundstein/WinMemoryCleaner/README.md

 # How it works
 ![alt text](https://raw.githubusercontent.com/IgorMundstein/WinMemoryCleaner/master/mainwindow.png)

+It's portable and hence, you do not have to bother with installation or configuration.
+Simply download and open the executable to get started.
+The app comes with a minimalistic interface and, before you clean up memory, first you should go through the list and check the areas you want the app to analyze.

 It gives you the ability to clean up the memory in 6 different ways:

 - **Clean Combined Page List** - Flushes blocks from the combined page list to the combine Free list.